camilouribebotta/visual-essays/docs/help.md

 If we wanted to associate a directive with all text in section 1 the directive would be placed between Heading 1 and Subheading 1a making its scope section 1.
 That directive would then be associated with the text element that included paragraphs 1a1, 1a2, 1b1, and 1b2.

+Similarly, a directive defined before Heading 1 would apply to all text in the essay as the scope would be global since it was not defined within a section or subsection.

 ### Active Paragraphs